microsoft/go/eng/README.md

 ## Building Go

-To build Go using the Microsoft scripts, run `./build.sh`, or run `eng/build.sh` from the root of the repository.
+To build Go using the Microsoft scripts, run `./run.ps1 build`, or run `eng/run.ps1 build` from the root of the repository.
+To run the build from a shell other than PowerShell without switching, use `pwsh eng/run.ps1 build`.

-This is similar to running `src/make.bash` from the root of the repo, the standard way to build the upstream Go repository.
-However, `build.sh` will automatically download a version of Go and use that to build, and `build.sh` will also build the race runtime once the standard build is complete.
+The standard way to build the upstream Go repository is to run `./make.bash` in the `src` directory.
+Running `eng/run.ps1 build` accomplishes the same end result, but it will automatically download a version of Go and use that to build, and `eng/run.ps1 build` will also build the race runtime once the standard build is complete.

-Run `eng/build.sh -h` for more information.
+Run `eng/run.ps1 build -h` for more information.

-`build.sh` supports the OS/architecture `linux_amd64`.
+The `build` tool supports these OS/architectures:
+* `linux_amd64`
+* `windows_amd64`

 ## Change containment